What you need to know about intermittent fasting

 - Might reduce the risk of having Alzheimer’s and Parkinson’s diseases

 - Improves your heart health

 - Deals with insomnia

-Therefore, there is practically no reason to avoid teas, especially during a fast, when your body needs to get energy and nutrients from the minimal number of calories.
+Therefore, there are very few reasons to avoid teas, especially during a fast, since you usually need energy and nutrients while consuming a decreased number of calories.